JulioJu/medicalCentre/README.md

 * In MongoDB 2.2 and MongoDB 3.0, save method is deprecated.
 Change method insertOrUpdateNested with method updateOne.
 Use behaviour of JHipster.
 * Update to Node.js MongoDB Driver 3.0
+* Publish console-debug in npm, or ask author of console.info to do this.
+* Maybe try to use a logger…

 # MongoDB
 * See also http://mongodb.github.io/node-mongodb-native/2.2/tutorials/crud/